JamsRepos/ModuleLIFT-Get5/README.md

 - Faceit pausing system: This pause system was supposed to be designed within Get5 originally but it didn't work correctly, so it was revamped.
 This pause system requires tweaking of the ``get5_max_pause_time``.
 This is how long a player can pause in the match.

 To use this system you will need to edit the ``get5_pause_mode`` within the config to either "Faceit", "Valve" or if left blank will default to Get5 pausing mode.

+### Team Voting system
+This section will discuss about the team voting system which implements the ESEA way of voting as well as keeping the standard way of voting from captains.

+This section is to be written.